Evo-DKD: Dual-Knowledge Decoding for Autonomous Ontology Evolution in Large Language Models

 \section{Conclusion}

-We presented Evo-DKD, a dual-knowledge decoding framework that empowers large language models to autonomously evolve an ontology.
-By leveraging a combination of structured and unstructured decoding that was coordinated through a dynamic attention-based gating mechanism, the system can propose new knowledge and validate it in context, thereby maintaining alignment between language model outputs and an evolving knowledge base.
-Our implementation simulates the dual-decoder dynamics through carefully controlled prompting strategies that guide generation along distinct structured and textual reasoning paths.
-This approach, while not relying on separately trained decoders, effectively captures complementary behaviors within a single decoder, offering a practical yet powerful approximation of dual-stream reasoning.
-Through evaluations across healthcare, semantic search, and cultural heritage domains, Evo-DKD demonstrates consistent improvements over single-modality baselines, yielding high-quality ontology updates and measurable gains on downstream tasks.
-These results highlight Evo-DKD's potential not only as a framework for knowledge extraction but also as a prototype of self-improving knowledge systems.
-We believe Evo-DKD lays the groundwork for more general continual learning architectures and paves the way toward language models that not only consume knowledge but also curate, update, and justify it.
-As AI systems become more persistent and adaptive, such capabilities will be essential to ensure long-term relevance and reliability.
+We presented Evo-DKD, a dual-knowledge decoding framework that empowers LLMs to autonomously evolve ontologies.
+Structured and unstructured decoding, coordinated through a dynamic attention-based gating mechanism, lets the system propose and validate new knowledge in context, maintaining alignment between LLM outputs and an evolving knowledge base.
+Our implementation simulates dual-decoder dynamics through controlled prompting that guides generation along distinct structured and textual reasoning paths, capturing complementary behaviors within a single decoder.
+Evaluations across healthcare, semantic search, and cultural heritage show consistent improvements over single-modality baselines, with high-quality ontology updates and measurable downstream gains.
+These results position Evo-DKD as a prototype of self-improving knowledge systems, laying groundwork for language models that not only consume knowledge but also curate, update, and justify it.